 To this day there are steps at Plymouth known as Mayflower Steps, but it is a certainty that no one connected to the Mayflower ever trod these steps, as their very existence was not to come about until 1934, three hundred and fourteen years after the Speedwell left Plymouth.

 An unexpected stop at Newlyn

-The Mayflower was now ready to set sail for Virginia and now carried 102 passengers made up of what they themselves called Saints and Strangers.
+Mayflower was now under sail.
+The pilgrims believed that Mayflower was heading for the British colony of Virginia carrying 102 passengers made up of what they themselves called Saints and Strangers.
 Their intention being to follow in the footsteps of a well navigated passage that had been sailed for 128 years by thousands of ships before them.
 However all was not plain sailing, and during the journey that was to last sixty six days, two of the passengers died whilst others took sick.
 There was one birth, a boy named Oceanus Hopkins.

 Arrival in the New World